-Logan Ball is a percussionist and educator residing in Johnson City, TN.
-He is currently pursuing a Doctor of Musical Arts degree in Percussion Performance at the University of North Carolina at Greensboro where Dr. Eric Willie is his primary instructor.
-He completed a Master's Degree in Percussion Performance at the University of Tennessee in 2014 where he was a student of Dr. Andrew Bliss.
+Dr. Logan Ball is a percussionist and educator residing in Johnson City, TN.
 Logan serves as a Lecturer of Percussion at East Tennessee State University and also serves as the Marching Percussion Director.
 His duties include teaching and writing for the Marching Buccaneer Drumline, co-directing the ETSU Percussion Ensemble, teaching Applied Percussion, and co-teaching Percussion Literature and Percussion Pedagogy.

 Logan is a founding member of the contemporary percussion quartet Odd River.
-The group has toured in Illinois, Pennsylvania, and Tennessee.
-Clinic and performance tour appearances include the Chicago International Movies and Music Festival (CIMM Fest), VanderCook School of Music, Kutztown University, Tennessee Tech University, the University of Tennessee, and other venues throughout Chicago.
+The clinic and performance tour appearances include the Chicago International Movies and Music Festival (CIMM Fest), VanderCook School of Music, Kutztown University, Tennessee Tech University, the University of Tennessee, and other venues throughout Chicago.

 In 2013, Ball toured with Nief-Norf on a 7-city tour which included stops in Asheville (NC), Atlanta (GA), Chattanooga (TN), Cincinnati (OH), Columbia (SC), Knoxville (TN), and Lexington (KY).
-This performance tour highlighted Michael Gordon's evening-length work, Timber, scored for 6 wooden simantras.
+This performance tour highlighted Michael Gordon's evening-length work, Timber.

-Logan’s arrangements have been featured at the Percussive Arts Society International Convention's (PASIC) Marching Percussion Festival.
-As someone who is passionate about new music, he has been involved in several consortiums for commissioning new works by Dave Maric, Steven Snowden, Elliot Cole, Evan Chapman, Francisco Perez, and Steve Gisby.
+Logan’s percussion arrangements have been featured at the Percussive Arts Society International Convention's (PASIC) Marching Percussion Festival.
+As someone who is passionate about new music, he has been involved in several consortiums for commissioning new works by Russell Wharton, Evan Chapman, Paul Lansky, Dave Maric, Steven Snowden, and others.